Clean energy is coming. What's Exxon waiting for?

 "Renewables sound good, but how do you actually make money?" said John Herrlin, an analyst covering the oil industry at Societe Generale.

 However, Wood Mackenzie said that renewable projects can offer similar returns as refining — with "much lower risk."
-And companies will pour $200 billion into wind and solar projects by 2022, double the amount going into the US shale oil and gas business, Wood Mackenzie estimates.
+And companies will pour $200 billion per year into wind and solar projects by 2022, double the amount going into the US shale oil and gas business, Wood Mackenzie estimates.

 At first blush, it may not make much sense for Exxon to get involved in renewables because it's not a power utility.